The Unvanquished game turned 10 years old this year! We published 0.53.1 this month, ➡️ Download and join the game!

 Ten years of human history

-With time passing some other contributors became unreachable, so when we faced some license issue we unfortunately had to either delete or replace the contributions.
+With time passing some other contributors became unreachable, so when we faced some license issue we unfortunately had to either delete or replace some contributions.

 Disclaimer: the following is based on public information from our contributors, some being past contributors.
 Those informations may be slightly outdated if the said informations were outdated in the first place.